Gusher helps companies launch using performance-based equity. Everything from technology, media, and health to design, finance, and gaming.Back to top

 Launch: When all goals have been met by the team members the Founder approves the equity awards and launches the startup.Back to top

-Gusher is exclusively to create Startups, to create companies.
-The purpose is to create the first iteration or prototype or proof of concept or minimal viable product of an idea that then becomes core to the creation of a startup company.
+Gusher is exclusively to create Startups, to create companies, and to launch them.
+Without money.
+Without investors.
+Highly talented people join your startup in exchange for performance-based equity.
 Gusher is for anyone with a great idea that wants to start a company and needs the expertise of others to help bring it to life.Back to top

 Gusher provides a simple, easy to use, way of getting a startup launched.Back to top